2017 Featured Authors

 Rachel Howzell Hall has written seven novels, including the critically-acclaimed Detective Elouise Norton series.
 The third in the series, Trail of Echoes, was published last year.
 A member of the Board of Directors of Mystery Writers of America and a featured writer on NPR’s ‘Crime in the City’ series, Rachel lives in Los Angeles with her husband and daughter.

 San Francisco Chronicle columnist Vanessa Hua is author of Deceit and Other Possibilities, a collection of short stories that give voice to immigrant families navigating a new America.
-Recognitions include a Rona Jaffe Foundation Writers’ Award, the San Francisco Foundation’s James D. Phelan Award, and a Steinbeck Fellowship in Creative Writing.
+Recognitions include a Rona Jaffe Foundation Writers’ Award, the San Francisco Foundation’s James D. Phelan Award, a Steinbeck Fellowship in Creative Writing, and most recently the Asian/Pacific American Award for Literature.

 Following a 20-year career as a marketing executive in Silicon Valley, Kerry Lonsdale has authored two best-selling romance novels: All the Breaking Waves and Everything We Keep.
 The sequel, Everything We Left Behind, is scheduled to be released soon.